Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Definitions

 \paragraph{\textbf{Ad hoc pair}} two persons who solve tasks together.
-The term \textit{ad hoc} implies the pair is formed for a specific pur\-pose and is not pre-arranged, practiced, or permanent.
-Prac\-tice or training may affect collaborative task solving\cite{fox1962relative, taylor1952twenty} and ad hoc pairs are preferred.
+The term \textit{ad hoc} implies the pair is formed for a specific pur\-pose and it is not practiced.
+Prac\-tice may affect collaborative task solving\cite{fox1962relative, taylor1952twenty} for which ad hoc pairs are preferred.
 Working in an ad hoc pair is what we refer to as \textit{collaboration}.

-\paragraph{\textbf{Nominal pair}} two persons (individuals) who solve tasks independently, but the result is evaluated collectively based on a specific setup (see Sec.~\ref{between-subject rationale})~\cite{steiner1972group, hackman1975group, hill1982group, hackman2010group}, related to the nominal group technique~\cite{delbecq1975group}.
-Such groups have their uses, e.\,g., generating more new ideas~\cite{hill1982group}, or in reference to the wisdom of crowds~\cite{galton1907vox, kameda2022information}.
+\paragraph{\textbf{Nominal pair}} two persons who solve tasks independently, but whose results are evaluated together.
+Nominal groups~\cite{steiner1972group, hackman1975group, hill1982group, hackman2010group} have their uses, e.\,g., for generating more new ideas~\cite{hill1982group} or in reference to wisdom of crowds~\cite{galton1907vox, kameda2022information}.
 We employ this technique to differentiate collaborative from aggregate contributions.